Fall in new cases raises hope in virus outbreak in China

 Passengers aboard a cruise ship that has been barred from docking by four governments may finally set foot on land again.

 Holland America Line said the MS Westerdam will arrive Thursday morning in Sihanoukville, Cambodia.
-The ship has been turned away by the Philippines, Taiwan, Japan and most recently Thailand.

-The Westerdam has been unwelcome because of fears that those aboard could spread the virus, though its operator said no cases of the disease have been confirmed among the more than 2,200 passengers and crew on board.
+The ship has been turned away by the Philippines, Taiwan, Japan and Thailand, though its operator said no cases of the disease have been confirmed among the more than 2,200 passengers and crew.

 TWO RUSSIANS FLEE QUARANTINE

-Two Russian women who were kept in isolation for possible inflection by the virus say they fled from their hospitals this month because of uncooperative doctors, poor conditions and fear they would become infected.
+Two Russian women who were kept in isolation for possible inflection by the virus say they escaped from Russian hospitalsbecause of uncooperative doctors, poor conditions and fear they would become infected.

 Many of those quarantined in Russian hospitals have complained about conditions in the isolation rooms and lack of cooperation from doctors who are uncertain about quarantine protocols.